 You just signed a new client.
-The contract is done, the team is excited, and now comes the part that actually determines whether this relationship works: onboarding.
+The contract is done, the team is ready to go, and now comes the part that actually decides whether this relationship works: onboarding.

 What is in this template